Category: Text Links

 Reading studies about online advertising is something I always enjoy to dig in to.
 It really gives you an insight of how companies are spending their money and what they feel is the best bang for their buck.
 Running an online business and actually being in the marketing industry makes it even more beneficial to understand our target market.

 Today I read MarketingSherpa’s Study on the Best & Worst Online Tactics & Budget Plans.
 I was very happy to see how well the SEO market is doing with the highest Search ROI percentage (57%), trumping paid search ads by almost 25%!
 No wonder Google is trying to take the feet out from under SEO companies.

 What do I mean by that last comment?
 There is no secret that a main staple of any SEO campaign is link building.
 Or maybe it is a secret to some, but an SEO firm can optimize the hell out of your site but it’s really nothing without a solid linking campaign.
-(INSERT LINKWORTH) There is a reason so many agencies use LinkWorth as part of their process; it’s effective and it simplifies their jobs.
+(INSERT LINKWORTH) There is a reason why a marketing agency should use LinkWorth and many use it already as part of their process; it’s effective and it simplifies their jobs.
 How much of what we do actually works?
 According to this study, quite a bit.
 Here’s a graph showing the emergence of text link ads into the marketplace: